 There probably will be, because I cannot remember every aspect of everything.
 I laid out my notes as good as I could and despite all the interjections I hope I am not leaving out the major thrust of the argument against this.
 I hope the Minister will reflect over the weekend.
 I suggest to the Whips, whether or not amendment No. 29 is concluded today and the Bill is ready for passage to the Seanad, that if more time is required it will be allocated beyond even the two days that Deputy McGrath and others secured for this very important issue.
 Those two days next week are going to be critical.
 It is obvious that the time will be required, because of the simple fact that we will possibly not get through the other complex matters in this Bill today.

 I have just been informed that the two days allocated next week has now been reduced by one day, which is unfortunate: I thought it had been agreed there would be two days.
-In the time this is taking, and the recommital which the Minister engaged in in regard to amendment No. 29 and others, the Minister never explained why he moved the goalposts in the middle of the game.
+In the time this is taking, and the recommital which the Minister engaged in with regard to amendment No. 29 and others, the Minister never explained why he moved the goalposts in the middle of the game.
 That is what he did in my opinion.

 The Deputy is wandering away from the amendment.
 We can only consider the amendment.
 We have considered much besides the amendment.
 I ask the Deputy please to return to the amendment.
 It would be very helpful to the House if he would conclude.